 This smokey red pepper and eggplant pesto pasta is inspired by the leftover roasted on open fire vegetables that we usually have in our house after a bbq day.
 And because red roasted peppers are one of my favorites I couldn't resist using them in a recipe.

 Summer is the best time for BBQ.
 In Greece, when we say BBQ we commonly mean charcoal.
-In my family's case, this also means starting the fire with wood and let it become charcoal.
+In my family's case, this also means starting the fire with wood and letting it become charcoal.

-Open fire is great for roasting vegetables (eggplants or peppers) and then use them as a side dish or a salad.
+Open fire is great for roasting vegetables (eggplants or peppers) and then using them as a side dish or a salad.
 And if you have a lot of vegetables out of your garden you can always roast and keep them throughout the week.

 🤔 What was the inspiration for this recipe?

 Typically all herbs and veggies that are made into a paste are a pesto.
 This recipe is not an exception.

 It is a fusion of Ajvar (Balkans) and Muhammara (Middle Eastern) sauce with the addition of cheese and basil typical in Italian pesto.

 I first tasted ajvar in Croatia while on vacation and it stuck with me.
 Muhammara is also one of my favorite dips.
 Meaty from the walnuts, sweet from the peppers, and pomegranate.
 When you combine all of these flavors, the end result is such an amazing sauce that can elevate a simple pasta dish.

 📝 Ingredients for the smokey red pepper and eggplant pesto pasta

 Peppers: Use roasted peppers on an open fire for smokiness.
 Any type of sweet red pepper can work in this recipe (bell, Palermo, red horn, Florinis).